USA Rugby League: 2014–2020: Expansion

-2021–present: NARL era
+2021–2022: COVID-19 pandemic and NARL breakaway league

 USARL membership has been in flux since the announcement of the North American Rugby League in spring 2021.
 Boston 13s and Philadelphia Fight left USARL to be founding members of the new competition.
 White Plains folded after NARL established the New York Freedom.
 Northern Virginia folded after most of its players joined the newly established DC Cavalry in NARL.
 Lakeland Renegades suspended operations due to the COVID-19 pandemic.

 The 2021 USARL season was contested by six teams.
 Philadelphia and Delaware in the North; Tampa, Jacksonville, Southwest Florida Copperheads, and South Florida Speed in the South.
 USARL South Championships Tampa Mayhem defeated North winners Delaware Black Foxes in the championship.
 The North Division has been unable to play in 2022.
 Multiple forfeits by South Florida Speed in July 2022 have put their future with USARL in doubt.